 To stay ahead in a competitive marketplace, small businesses need to make every dollar count.
 That means getting the most value from your technology investments, but it also means making sure that employees have fast, reliable access to the business tools and information they need.
 Every minute an employee waits for an unresponsive application – and every minute your network is down – has an impact on your bottom line.
 The importance of maintaining a strong and dependable business network only grows as your business adds more employees, applications, and network complexity.

-When your business needs advanced security and features but value is still a top consideration, you’re ready for the new generation of Cisco® Small Business managed switches: the Cisco 350X Series.
+When your business needs advanced security and features but affordability and value is key, you’re ready for the new generation of Cisco Small Business managed switches: The Cisco 350X Series.

 Cisco 350X Series Stackable Managed Switches

-The Cisco 350X Series Stackable Managed Switches are a new line of stackable managed Ethernet switches that provide the rich capabilities you need to support a more demanding network environment at a very affordable price.
-The SG350X models provide 24 or 48 ports of Gigabit Ethernet connectivity with 10 Gigabit uplinks.
-The Cisco 350XG models provide 12, 24, or 48 ports of all 10 Gigabit Ethernet, providing a solid foundation for your current business applications as well as those you are planning for the future.
-In addition, these switches are easy to deploy and manage without a large IT staff.
-The SG350X platforms are Cisco’s most cost-effective platforms with 10 Gigabit Ethernet and stacking.
+The Cisco® 350X Series Stackable Managed Switches (Figure 1) are a new line of stackable managed Ethernet switches that provide the rich capabilities you need to support a more demanding network environment at a very affordable price.
+The 350X models provide 8 to 48 ports of Gigabit, Multigigabit Ethernet, or 10-Gigabit speed.
+The 10-Gigabit models provide 8, 12, 24, or 48 ports of all 10-Gigabit Ethernet, providing a solid foundation and more than enough bandwidth for your business applications today and in the future.
+These switches are easy to deploy and manage without a large IT staff.

 Cisco 350X Series switches are designed to protect your technology investment as your business grows.
 Unlike switches that claim to be stackable but have elements that are administered and troubleshot separately, the Cisco 350X Series provides true stacking capability, allowing you to configure, manage, and troubleshoot multiple physical switches as a single device and more easily expand your network.

-A true stack delivers a unified data and control plane, in addition to management plane, providing flexibility, scalability, and ease of use because the stack of units operate as a single entity constituting all the ports of the stack members.
+A true stack delivers a unified data and control plane, in addition to management plane, providing flexibility, scalability, and ease of use because the stack of units operates as a single entity.
 The switches also protect your technology investment with an enhanced warranty, dedicated technical support, and the ability to upgrade equipment in the future.
 Overall, the Cisco 350X Series provides the ideal technology foundation for a growing business.

 Features and Benefits:

-Cisco 350X Series switches provide the advanced feature set that growing businesses require and that high-bandwidth applications and technologies demand.
+Cisco 350X Series switches provide the advanced feature set that growing businesses and high-bandwidth applications and technologies require.
 These switches can improve the availability of your critical applications, protect your business information, and optimize your network bandwidth to more effectively deliver information and support applications.
-The switches provide the following benefits.

 High-Performance 10 Gigabit Ethernet

-Cisco 350X Series switches are designed to be easy to use and manage by commercial customers or the partners that serve them.
-They feature:
+Cisco 350X Series switches are designed to be easy to use and manage by small buinsess customers or the partners that serve them.

-- The Cisco FindIT utility, which works through a simple toolbar on the user's web browser, discovers Cisco devices in the network and displays basic information, such as serial numbers and IP addresses, to aid in configuration and deployment.
+- The FindIT Network Discovery Utility works through a simple toolbar on the user’s web browser to discover Cisco devices on the network and display basic device information, inventory, and new firmware updates to aid in the configuration and speed the deployment of Cisco Small Business products.
+For more information, visit https://www.cisco.com/c/en/us/products/cloud-systems-management/small-business-findit-network-discoveryutility/index.html.